wallopthecat/discord-cleaner/README.md

 Discord Cleaner will not remember or save your token.
 You will be asked for it every time you relaunch the program.

 *Even though I've taken steps to secure the application, there is always the chance that using Discord Cleaner could result in your token being compromised.
 If you're uncomfortable with this possibility, do not use the application.*

+### Settings

+Discord Cleaner will save your settings (e.g. selected channels, message age limits) to a `config.json` file in the directory the program was started.
+You can delete this file to reset your settings.

 ## Build Instructions